Amazon managed policies for Amazon GuardDuty

 identities.

-This policy grants administrative permissions that allow a user full access to all GuardDuty actions.
+This policy grants administrative permissions that allow a user full access to perform all GuardDuty actions and resources.

 This policy includes the following permissions.